Insurance and Medical Provision

 (1) Insurance for club members attending BSTF competitions/ events

-1. Your BSTF membership includes insurance for BSTF organised competitions/ events at all membership levels, excluding free affiliate pass levels
+- Your BSTF membership includes insurance for BSTF organised competitions/ events at all membership levels (excluding free membership types e.g., Affiliate)

-1. All participants in BSTF competitions – including athletes, coaches and umpires – are BSTF members and are insured by the BSTF’s specialist members’ martial arts activities insurance policy
+- All participants in BSTF competitions – including athletes, coaches, trainee umpires and umpires – are members and insured by the BSTF’s specialist members’ martial arts association insurance policy

 (2) Insurance for club members attending day-to-day club training

-1. This service requires an activation request by the club committee via the Club Committee Portal, who must confirm that all actively training club members hold an Athlete Pass, or any other membership types with the Add-on, and accept the terms and conditions of BSTF club training insurance on behalf of your club
+- The BSTF Club Training Insurance service requires an activation request by the club management committee via the Club Committee Portal, who must confirm that 100% of your actively training club members hold one of the paid membership types, and accept the terms and conditions of BSTF Club Training Insurance on behalf of your club.

-3. Individual club members may purchase the correct membership type/ Add-on themselves, or Club Committees may purchase this for their team members using the Club Committee Portal > Bulk Membership Upgrades system.
+- Individual club members may purchase the correct membership type themselves, or the Club Committee may purchase this for their team members using the Club Committee Portal > Bulk Membership Upgrades system.

 (3) Insurance for coaching by Head coaches

-1. Do not assume that your Students’ Union provides Professional Indemnity Insurance for contracted head coaches by default, you must check.
+- You should not assume that your Students’ Union provides Professional Indemnity Insurance for Club Coaches by default, as this is rarely the case

 (4) Insurance for club members attending non-BSTF competitions/ events

-1. Be aware that some competition organisers use much cheaper single “tournament” insurance policies, rather than a membership organisation policy of the type BSTF employs.
-Be aware that tournament policies: might not include the same types (e.g., both Group Personal Accident and Public and Products Liability) of coverage for all participants; might not include coverage for roles like umpires, might offer lower levels indemnity generally; and may not include Employers insurance.
+- Be aware that some competition organisers use cheap single “tournament” insurance policies, rather than a membership organisation policy of the type BSTF employs.
+Be aware that external tournament policies: might not include the same types (e.g., both Group Personal Accident and Public and Products Liability) of coverage for all participants; might not include coverage for roles like umpires, might offer lower levels indemnity generally; and may not include Employers insurance.

 Club Committee Insurance Considerations